zj-zhang/zj-zhang.github.io/page/3about.md

 "basic-science" in biomedical or biological fields.
 However, as moving forward, Bio-related fields will (quickly) become one of the most feature-rich data sources that provides unique challenges and opportunites to deep learning.

+Biological and biomedical data have their distinct characteristics compared to data being used in modern deep learning studies.
+Most notably, there are severe over-dispersion issues in common bio-related data.
+This is because the measurements for most bio traits are not precise and subject to variations at multiple levels.

-## Why I study Bioinformatics?
+## Why study Bioinformatics?

+My interests of programming dates back to early days in my childhood.
+I first learned Visual Basic in elementary school through the book "Game Programming with Visual Basic in 21 Days" by Clayton Walnum.
+Although I was only able to read through to the first few days at that time, I managed to programmed a small whack-a-mole type game and had a lot of fun playing with friends.

-Before coming to UCLA for grad school, I obtained my B.Sc. degree from College of Life Sciences, Zhejiang University.
-I was lucky to skip the National College Entrance Exams through being recommended for admission directly to ZJU from my high school; however, I was unlucky to be admitted to study English as my major.
+Before coming to UCLA for grad school, I completed my B.Sc. degree from College of Life Sciences, Zhejiang University.
+I was lucky enough to have skipped the National College Entrance Exams by being recommended for admission directly to ZJU from my high school; however, I was unlucky to be majored in English.
+Hence when I heard a new biology class was recruiting students at ZJU, I did not hesitate to sign up for the interview, and got admitted there.
+At that time I did not know Bioinformatics and thought I was going to conduct biological experiments.
+However the first time I held a pipette in my hands, I realized I am not suitable to do any experiments.
+That's when I started looking actively to use computer programming to solve biology problems.

+## I'm a Gamer
+As I mentioned, programming and games played an important role in my childhood.
+Even today I still play games from time to time, and enjoyed doing so.

 <hr />